atiradocc/custom-compliance-demo/README.md

 To create the custom compliance standard file you will need the following details:

-- name: Intended name for the standard, i.e. "Internal Controls Framework"
+- `name`: Intended name for the standard, i.e. "Internal Controls Framework"
-- version: Versioning your standard is strongly encouraged
+- `version`: Versioning your standard is strongly encouraged
-- description: Describes the intent of the custom compliance standard to the intended audience, i.e. "This standard provides prescritive guidance for configuring and operating cloud services in our environment"
+- `description`: Describes the intent of the custom compliance standard to the intended audience, i.e. "This standard provides prescritive guidance for configuring and operating cloud services in our environment"
-- controls: A list of security controls that will comprise the custom compliance standard.
+- `controls`: A list of security controls that will comprise the custom compliance standard.
 Each control is specified as follows:
-  - aid: A unique identifier of the control, i.e. An identifier from your own controls framework or as suggested by the issuing body
+  - `aid`: A unique identifier of the control, i.e. An identifier from your own controls framework or as suggested by the issuing body
-  - title: A descriptive name or label for the security control
+  - `title`: A descriptive name or label for the security control
-  - headings: Provides the hierarchy in which controls will be presented to the audience.
+  - `headings`: Provides the hierarchy in which controls will be presented to the audience.
 You can specify up to 3 levels using the `level1`, `level2` & `level3` properties

 To provide mappings to Cloud One Conformity rules use the fields: